Title: Strain-counterstrain: Dipping a toe in the water

 About the course

 Strain-counterstrain (SCS) is one of a range of treatment methods officially claimed for osteopathy and yet despite its sixty years of existence it does not seem to occupy a significant place in most UK graduates’ toolboxes.
 Its major phenomenon – the positional release of specific tender points – is a game-changing discovery in understanding the neurophysiology of both musculoskeletal pain and the physiology of voluntary motor function.
 We would aim to enthuse you with its history and implications and equip you to start using it on some of the most common and significant conditions we see in practice.
-We will present Randomised Controlled Trial (RCT) evidence of a cure for Restless Leg Syndrome deemed lifelong by conventional medicine and explore how SCS can be used to treat patients with lower back pain.
+We will discuss Randomised Controlled Trial (RCT) findings on the management of Restless Leg Syndrome with SCS.
+Management of patients with lower back pain will also be explored.

 Summary of osteopathic practice standards (updated) and other CPD elements covered